Homosexuality and Baptist churches: Denominational positions

 Several organizations and denominations of Baptist churches have issued statements and resolutions about homosexuality.

 International denominations

 Fundamentalist position

 In some Independent Baptist churches, there are anti-LGBT activists.

 Conservative position

 The vast majority of Baptist denominations around the world hold a conservative view on homosexuality, like those gathered in the Baptist World Alliance.
 They only support sexuality in marriage between a man and a woman, but show sympathy and respect towards LGBT people.
 Churches thus see themselves as “welcoming, but not affirming”.
 This expression has its origin in the book Welcoming but Not Affirming: An Evangelical Response to Homosexuality published in 1998 by the American Baptist theologian Stanley Grenz.

-Liberal position
+Inclusive position

-The Association of Welcoming and Affirming Baptists is made up of Baptist churches, organizations, and individuals who welcome and affirm people regardless of sexual orientation or gender identity, and advocate for lesbian, gay, bisexual and transgender inclusion within Baptist faith communities.
+The Association of Welcoming and Affirming Baptists is made up of Baptist churches, organizations, and individuals who welcome and affirm people regardless of sexual orientation or gender identity, and advocate for LGBTQ people inclusion within Baptist faith communities.

 National denominations

 Neutral position

 Some Baptist denominations do not have official beliefs about marriage in a confession of faith and invoke congregationalism to leave the choice to each church to decide.